econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

    simple constant product pool.
-1. The bonding curve state `SHALL` implement a concentrated liquidity automated market maker curve that contains purely emojicoins upon initialization, eventually exhausted fully into `APT` upon bonding curve phase completion.
+1. The bonding curve state `SHALL` implement a concentrated liquidity automated market maker curve that contains purely emojicoins upon initialization, eventually exhausted fully into `APT` upon bonding curve state completion.
-1. After completing the bonding curve phase, the `APT` generated from initial buy orders `SHALL` be locked into a constant product pool with set aside emojicoin reserves, such that market price is identical before and after the state transition.
+1. After completing the bonding curve state, the `APT` generated from initial buy orders `SHALL` be locked into a constant product pool with set aside emojicoin reserves, such that market price is identical before and after the state transition.